Planning to meet the high school diploma and certificate requirements

 School authorities are encouraged to strengthen partnerships with relevant business, community and post-secondary partners to develop high school programming that is articulated with a variety of programs in colleges and technical institutes and that meets diploma or certificate requirements.

-For more information, contact the High School Careers (K–12), Arts & Wellness, Languages and Locally Developed Courses Branch.
+For more information, contact the Career Education Branch or the Wellness and Languages Branch.
 For contact information, see Appendix 1.

 All students should be made aware of the requirements for the Alexander Rutherford High School Achievement Scholarship.